Time-reversal symmetry breaking in the noncentrosymmetric Zr$_3$Ir superconductor

-In conclusion, we have discovered a new structurally different member of the NCSC class, Zr$_3$Ir, and investigate it by means of magnetization, transport, thermodynamic, and $\mu$SR measurements.
-Both the zero-field specific-heat data and superfluid density (from TF-$\mu$SR) reveal a nodeless superconductivity below $T_c = 2.2(1)$\,K, well described by an isotropic $s$-wave model with a single gap.
-The spontaneous magnetic fields detected by ZF-$\mu$SR, which appear below $T_c$ and increase with decreasing temperature, provide solid evidence that the superconducting state of Zr$_3$Ir breaks the TRS and has an unconventional nature.
-Considering its different structure from the known NCSC, Zr$_3$Ir is expected to stimulate further studies on the interplay among the space-, time-, and gauge symmetries in establishing the peculiar properties of the NCSC materials.
+Finally, for weak SOC, $G = D_{2d} \otimes SO(3)$, with $D_{2d}$ and $SO(3)$ acting independently.
+Hence, $G$ can have 1, 2, 3, and 6-dimensional irreps.
+As a result, additional TRS-breaking SC states may appear, including those arising from a pure $SO(3)$\--pair\-ing, as proposed for LaNiC$_2$ and LaNiGa$_2$~\cite{Hillier2009,Quintanilla2010,Hillier2012}.

-\emph{Note}: During the preparation of this manuscript, similar results appear on the arXiv (arXiv:1909.02216).
-However, due to the higher resolution of $\mu$SR technique at small time window at PSI than at ISIS, they haven't observe the spontaneous magnetic field below $T_c$ in Zr$_3$Ir.
+In conclusion, we have discovered a new structurally different member of the NCSC class, Zr$_3$Ir, which breaks time-reversal symmetry at the superconducting transition.
+The spontaneous magnetic fields appearing below $T_c$ were detected by ZF-$\mu$SR, while its electronic properties were investigated by means of magnetization, transport, thermodynamic, and $\mu$SR measurements.
+Both the zero-field specific-heat and superfluid density (from TF-$\mu$SR) reveal a single-, fully-gapped superconducting state in Zr$_3$Ir.
+Theoretically, we obtain a superconducting order parameter fully compatible with the observations.
+Considering its different structure from the known NCSCs, Zr$_3$Ir is expected to stimulate further studies on the interplay of space-, time-, and gauge symmetries in establishing the unique properties of NCSCs.